 If you own (or are in the market for) a manufactured home, you might wonder how your insurance compares to a traditional homeowners policy.
-We'll shed some light on the key risks specific to such homes and how they might affect your mobile home insurance coverage.
+Even though Esurance doesn't cover manufactured or mobile units, we can still shed some light on the key risks specific to such homes and how they might affect your mobile home insurance coverage.

 what is a manufactured home, anyway?